SOM (architectural firm)

-History and influence
+History

-Early works
+20th century

 The firm's first influential project was Lever House, completed in 1952 to become the first International Style office building in New York City.
 Constructed of glass and steel at a time when Park Avenue was lined with masonry buildings, Lever House introduced a modernist aesthetic that embodied the spirit of the times and influenced an entire generation of high-rise construction.
-As architectural historian Reyner Banham wrote in 1962, “It gave architectural expression to an age just as the age was being born ...
-Lever House was an uncontrollable success, imitated and sometimes understood all over the Americanized world, and one of the sights of New York”.
-In 1982, the New York City Landmarks Preservation Commission designated Lever House an official landmark.

-SOM's work in New York City included the Manufacturers Trust Company Building, completed in 1954 as the first International Style bank building in the United States, and the Pepsi-Cola World Headquarters, completed in 1960.
-Architectural historian Henry-Russell Hitchcock called the Pepsi building “the ultimate in refinement of proportion and elegance of materials,” while New York Times critic Ada Louise Huxtable placed it "at the top of the list, with Seagram and Lever House, of the city's few modern landmarks."
-The following year saw the completion of One Chase Manhattan Plaza (later 28 Liberty Street), the first International Style building to rise in New York City's Financial District.
-The project is noted for helping to turn the tide of a corporate exodus to Midtown Manhattan and the suburbs and reasserted Lower Manhattan as a viable business district after years of decline.
-SOM's design for 28 Liberty Street also transformed the crowded streetscape of the Financial District by creating a plaza surrounding the tower, a novel concept that would be adapted in many future projects.
+In 1962, architectural historian Reyner Banham wrote that, "It gave architectural expression to an age just as the age was being born ...
+Lever House was an uncontrollable success, imitated and sometimes understood all over the Americanized world, and one of the sights of New York".